 But, the banana craving prevailed, and I took my butter knife and cut a slice of my freshly baked creation.
 Just as I was about to take the first bite, my toddler dropped her things and screamed “BAH-NAH-NAH BREAD!”
 She took a bite, and a smile emerged from ear to ear.

-Then, my husband walked through the door after a long day of work, greeted by the delicious smell of banana bread (bars).
+Then, Frank walked through the door after a long day of work, greeted by the delicious smell of banana bread (bars).
 He grabbed a few slices.

 I grabbed a few slices.